tsshadow/scrobbler/README.md

 The included `docker-compose.yml` defines a [Watchtower](https://containrrr.dev/watchtower/) service that monitors the Scrobbler containers and upgrades them whenever a new image tagged `latest-beta` is available.
 Watchtower prunes superseded images (`--cleanup`) and polls for updates every five minutes.
 Disable the service or remove the `com.centurylinklabs.watchtower.enable=true` labels if you prefer to manage updates manually.

+### Analyzer background jobs

+Large media libraries can take longer than the default RQ timeout (three minutes) to scan.
+Set `SCROBBLER_ANALYZER_SCAN_JOB_TIMEOUT` to the number of seconds the `scan_library_job` may run (defaults to six hours).
+Increase the value if your library scan routinely exceeds the default window.

 ### API

 * `POST /api/v1/scrobble` – ingest JSON payloads